 We were thankful this model was easy to get up and running with the built-in electric start.
 However, you need to be vigilant about checking the battery.
 If it’s less than 100 percent charged, the machine will not start.
 This could leave you high and dry at a critical moment and is one of the reasons that this device doesn’t earn our highest recommendations.

 10. Generac 7677 Portable Generator

-While it’s a very adequate generator with no glaring shortfalls, it’s just not a great value considering the power and size.
-We feel that other generators at a similar price point offer far more features and better function.
+Though it’s compact for a gas generator, it’s pretty large for its low-power output.
+Worse yet, it’s extremely loud, making nearly as much noise as the most powerful and largest models we tested.
+While it’s an adequate generator with no glaring shortfalls, it’s not a great value considering the power and size.
+We feel that other generators at a similar price point offer far more features and better functions.

 Buyer’s Guide – Choosing the Best Generac Portable Generators

 At this point, you should have a pretty good idea of which Generac model will fit your needs best.
 To help make the point a little clearer, we will briefly cover which features you should keep in mind when deciding which model to choose.